FatihYcan/Blog-App/README.md

 - **Creating, Editing and Deleting Blog Posts**: Users can create new blog posts, edit existing posts and delete their posts whenever they want.
 - **Notification System**: The application allows users to receive notifications when they perform various operations (such as success, error, warning).
 User-friendly notifications are displayed using the React-Toastify library.
 - **Blog Management by Categories**: Blog posts can be viewed and managed more regularly by dividing them into categories.
-- **Comment and Like Management**: Users can comment on blog posts and interact by liking them.
+- **Comment and Like Management**: Users can comment on blog posts, update their comments, delete their comments and interact by liking them.
 - **About Page**: The app includes an 'About' page that provides information about the developer.
 Users can easily access LinkedIn and GitHub profiles.
 - **Login via Social Media**: Users can have a quick and easy login experience by logging in with their Google account.